 Campus Organizations & Activities

-Find valuable industry information, job sites, and professionals in the field you may contact for informational interview requests and networking opportunities.
+Find valuable industry information, job sites, and professional networking opportunities.

 Sample industry specific LinkedIn groups.
 Stay on top of industry trends, company information, job listings and networking opportunities.
 Visit the Social Media and LinkedIn pages for more information on how to leverage your social media network.